 - Carefree and cheery staff

 Older midrange hotels are often constructed in Balinese bungalow style or in two-storey blocks and are set on spacious grounds with a pool.
 Many have a sense of style that is beguiling and may help postpone your departure.
-In addition to what you'll get at a budget hotel, expect:
+In addition to what you'll get at a budget hotel, expect the following:

 - Balcony, porch or patio